L1ght5t0rm/saves/README.md

 This repository provides a simple Python implementation for managing save files in a game or an application.
 The system supports creating, updating, retrieving, and deleting save files, while maintaining an index of save files in a directory.
 It uses JSON format for storing data and allows you to easily manage multiple saves for your application.

+Characteristics (I think so):
+ - Separate the JSON content from the index table to avoid loading everything and affecting the operation
+ - Call the add/delete archive method to automatically update the index table
+     - This means that additional renaming functions (by calling these methods) do not need to explicitly require updating the index table.
+ - Save can manage multiple archives, and the archive name can be placed in the content of the archive.
+The file name will be archived using time, which will avoid files with illegal characters in the name as file names, which is quite good

 ## Overview

 ### `Saves` Class
 - Handles multiple save files in a specified directory.
-- Maintains an index file (`list.json`) that keeps track of all save names and filenames.
+- Maintains an index file (list.json) that keeps track of all save names and filenames.
 - Provides functions to:
   - Get a list of all save names.
-  - Create a new save (if the name does not already exist).
+  - Create a new save (if the name does not already exist, automatically update index table).
-  - Delete a specific save.
+  - Delete a specific save(automatically update index table).
   - Update an existing save.

 ### `Save` Class